 Villa compensated for the loss of Yorke by recruiting Dion Dublin and Paul Merson, and they flourished under John Gregory, spending much of the first half of the season at the top.
 Dublin's double helped them recover to beat Arsenal 3-2 at Villa Park in December, but a 10-match winless run at the turn of the year ended their title hopes.

 Man Utd came to the fore and five successive wins put them in the ascendancy in February.
-In one of those victories, Ole Gunnar Solskjaer came off the bench to score four goals in 14 minutes as they thrashed Nottingham Forest 8-1 at the City Ground, the biggest away win in Premier League history.
+In one of those victories, Ole Gunnar Solskjaer came off the bench to score four goals in 14 minutes as they thrashed Nottingham Forest 8-1 at the City Ground.

 A few days later Teddy Sheringham fired United to an FA Cup final win against Newcastle and the double.
 Then a stoppage-time comeback in the UEFA Champions League final against Bayern Munich made United first English club to win the prestigious trio of honours in the same season.